 - Through the brand of a.s.r.
 P&C products as well as disability products are offered to private and commercial customers.
 The a.s.r. brand is built around the concept of 'helping by doing'.
-This is exemplified by the offering of additional products and services alongside insurance cover, like the promotion of sustainable damage repair and services in the field of sustainable employability.
-In 2021, disability products under the former brand De Amersfoortse were re-labeled to a.s.r.; - Ditzo is the online provider of non-life insurances for customers who prefer to arrange everything themselves online; - De Europeesche Verzekeringen provides travel insurance and cancellation insurance by travel agencies; - Under the Loyalis brand a.s.r. non-life offers (semi) collective disability (WIA and WGA) and sickness leave products directly to mid and large sized corporates.
+This is exemplified by the offering of additional products and services alongside insurance cover, like the promotion of sustainable damage repair and services in the field of sustainable employability; - Ditzo is the online provider of non-life insurances for customers who prefer to arrange everything themselves online: - De Europeesche Verzekeringen provides travel insurance and cancellation insurance by travel agencies; - Under the Loyalis brand a.s.r. non-life offers (semi) collective disability (WIA and WGA) and sickness leave products directly to mid and large sized corporates.